 Taylor holds a B.A. in Psychology from Sacramento State University.
 She studied Journalism and Early Childhood Development as well and worked as the Editor-in-Chief and features writer on the newspaper there.
 She has experience working in visitation with a private foster agency and has volunteered at Shiners Hospitals for Children for a year in the Therapeutic Child Life Center and has been working with children/youth coaching, mentoring, and teaching in various roles for 10 years.
 Her passion to serve children and people has allowed her to travel to Spain, Italy, Scotland, Jamaica, France, Germany, Holland, and Mexico.

 José Huizar, MA

-José joins our team at Child Advocates as the new Case Manager.
-With the recent completion of his M.A. in Applied Anthropology from San Diego State University in 2015, he brings with him a background in international research.
+Before joining Child Advocates of Placer County, José completed his M.A. in Applied Anthropology from San Diego State University in 2015, where he developed a background in international research.

 As a graduate student, José completed his thesis work in a rural community in Oaxaca, Mexico, where he worked alongside a community support group for elders who had been left behind by migrant family members.
 In addition, he led a U.S.-Mexico research team that examined the process of deportation at shelters in Tijuana, Baja California.
 His passion for helping those who are most vulnerable has also led him to volunteer at a children’s after school mentoring program in Oaxaca, Mexico, and at a center for unaccompanied immigrant children in San Diego, California.